strapdata/elassandra-operator/docs/source/backup-restore.rst

    kubectl apply -f elassandra-cl1-credentials.yaml kubectal get elassandra-cl1

-* Apply the DataCenter CRD you want to restore with the 'restoreFromBackup' entry containing the name of the snapshot tag, the cloud provider and the bucket.
+* Apply the DataCenter CRD you want to restore with the 'restoreFromBackup' entry containing the name of the snapshot tag, the cloud provider, the namespace of the datacenter to restore and the bucket.

 .. code-block:: bash